Information about the Treaty between Australia and Timor-Leste on

 Terminasaun Tratadu CMATS no nia implikasaun ba Timor-Leste / Implications for Timor-Leste of Terminating the CMATS Treaty by LH in local newspapers, (11 Feb.
 2013)

-LH index page on The Greater Sunrise Oil and Gas Project (also Tetum) regularly updated from 2010 to present
+LH index page on The Greater Sunrise Oil and Gas Project (also Tetum) regularly updated since 2010

 Australia's Carbon Tax and Timor-Leste (April 2012)